ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 | count
 ```

-## Challenge 2: Basics of KQL and Advanced KQL (run on the customer EDR Subscription resource for ADX)
+## Challenge 2: Basics of KQL and Advanced KQL
+**Basics of KQL and Advanced KQL (run on the customer EDR Subscription resource for ADX)**
 Learn how to write KQL queries to explore and gain insights from your data

 **Expected Learning Outcomes:**